 So you did your homework and got the best live streaming gear for your budget and application.
 Now you want to connect it to your company’s enterprise network and start streaming video content, but the IT guy stops you dead in your tracks.
 Before choosing any new live streaming gear, it’s important to know the network access and security requirements of your network to avoid any nasty “gotchas” after the fact.

 Enterprise networks are controlled environments and it’s the IT administrator’s job to identify network security vulnerabilities and eliminate threats.
 Every device on the network and all confidential data needs protection from threats like man-in-the-middle attacks, unauthorized access, viruses and malware.
 AV equipment is no longer just AV, they’re streaming servers with IT functions that need to be treated as IT gear.
 If the gear you want to connect doesn’t comply with the network’s security policies, don’t blame your IT guy if he sees that as a threat.

-Network security protocols such as 802.1x, issuing authentication certificates and passwords for access control, data encryption, and firewalls are some different kinds of security policies used to protect networks.
-Asking your IT guy to add a device to the network that does not have any network security features means asking him to break his security policies and do things like open ports on the server.
+Asking your IT guy to add a device to the network that does not comply with network security policies means asking him to break his own security policies and do things like open ports on the server.
 On the other hand, IT friendly gear can identify itself as a trusted device on the network and is a lot easier to deploy.
 Encoders that comply with network security requirements are safer and support features like presenting a valid security certificate or password for network access.
 Simply contact the IT guy and ask for the network access protocol they’ve deployed and the current security certificate or password to get your gear on the network.

 AV equipment is no longer just AV, they’re streaming servers with IT functions that need to be treated as IT gear.